kurator-dev/kurator/docs/proposals/rollout/Add_Gateway_Plugin_Support.md

 #### Goals

-1. Extend the gateway plugins supported by Kurator's release feature, initially including NGINX and Kuma.
+1. Extend the gateway plugins supported by Kurator's rollout feature, initially including NGINX and Kuma.
 2. Simplify user configuration and provide more options for traffic routing.

 ### Proposal